lorossi/WAVES/README.md

 ## What am I looking at?

-Honestly I would really be able to tell you but I can't.
+Honestly I would really like to tell you that but I can't.
 I was bored, one day, so I thought: what happens if you draw a lot of sines with varying colors?

 *Nothing.* It was absolutely terrible, like a cacophonic rainbow that was having a seizure. **I'll never try something like that again.**